pstraforelli/havenmisc/README.md

 # havenmisc
-A collections of functions related to the haven package but not worthwhile to belong there
+A collections of functions related to the haven package, but not worthwhile to belong there.

 For now, there is only one function avaialble, `labels_df()`.
 It takes a data frame imported using `haven::read_sav()` as input, and returns a data frame with the variable names and the labels meta data attached to each variable.